1,000+ Opportunities

 Grant completion timeframe: Grant project should be completed within one year of contract date.
 A Project Management Workshop, a Notice to Proceed, and a fully executed Contract Agreement between the grantee and the Outdoor Recreation Grants Program are required prior to expending any funds for development.
 Design and administration costs are exempt from this rule.

-Based on current listing details, eligibility includes: Municipalities in Arkansas with populations of 7,500 or less and unincorporated communities sponsored by a city or county.
-No match required.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Municipalities in Arkansas with populations of 7,500 or less and unincorporated communities, sponsored by the county.
+No match is required.
+Confirm the full requirements in the official notice before applying.